clojurewerkz/welle.docs/articles/getting_started.md

 ## Fetching Values

 To fetch a stored value, use `clojurewerkz.welle.kv/fetch` function.
-In the simplest case it takes a connect, bucket name, and
+In the simplest case it takes a connection, bucket name, and
 key:

 ``` clojure